A simple learning agent interacting with an agent-based market model: Conclusions

-We were able to replicate key stylised facts of the market as demonstrated in Section \ref{sec:ModelStylisedFacts} and \ref{app:stylisedfacts}.
-The real market observations were based on trade and order-book data extracted from the Johannesburg Stock Exchange (JSE) as used by \citet{arxiv2021abm}\footnote{Naspers trade-and-quote data for the 08-07-2019.
-The dataset used to extract the day of trading data can be found \href{https://figshare.com/articles/dataset/_/13187591}{here}.}.
-The recovery of the stylised facts are evidenced by Figures \ref{logreturn-style} through \ref{logreturn-auto-style} where, respectively, the log-returns exhibit fat-tails, similar extreme value distributions to those observed in the market, volatility clustering, as well as replicating the ACF of the log-returns.
-The model was also able to capture the decay in the auto-correlation of the trade-signs, but with has a slower decay rate when compared with the JSE as evidenced by Figure \ref{tradesign-auto-style}.
-The JSE exhibited the long-memory property described by \citet{lillo2004long}, however, this was not replicated by the e-ABM.
-The decay of the auto-correlation in the absolute values of the log-returns was slower in the real market than the model.
-However, the model was able to replicate reasonable price impact functions and depth profiles shown in Figures \ref{price-impact-style} and \ref{depth-profile}.
-It was speculated that the introduction of a learning agent would increase the autocorrelations in the absolute values of the price fluctuations (sometime called the leverage effect), and reduce the order-flow autocorrelations, both due to the introduction of strategic order-splitting.
+The real market observations were based on trade and order-book data extracted from the Johannesburg Stock Exchange (JSE) \cite{Jericevich2020data,arxiv2021abm} for a day of trading.
+The ABM representing the learning environment was calibrated using a simulated method of moments and calibrated parameters are provided in Table \ref{calibrated-params-table}.
+This method of calibration was chosen to balance computational speed with stability.
+We found that the most significant parameters are the variance in the fundamental value $\sigma_{f}$, the intensity of the HFT order placement $\kappa$ and the number of chartist liquidity takers $N^{c}_{_{\mathrm{LT}}}$.
+Of lesser importance is the shape of the order-imbalance $\nu$, the number of fundamental liquidity takers $N^{f}_{_{\mathrm{LT}}}$ and the mid-price cut-off that sets the minimum volume lot sizes $\delta$.
+The model can recover log-returns that exhibit fat-tails with extreme value distributions similar to those observed in the market, with volatility clustering, and replicating the log-returns' ACF.
+The ABM also captured the decay in the auto-correlation of the trade-signs, but with a slower decay rate when compared with the JSE.
+The JSE exhibited the expected long-memory property \cite{lillo2004long}.
+However, this was not fully replicated by the ABM.
+The decay of the auto-correlation in the absolute values of the log-returns was slower in the real market than in the ABM.